 - Have discussions and listen to employees that have something to add.

 - Be prepared to get it wrong and then learn not to get defensive when you do.

 Tokenism, superficial acts of solidarity, and hastily reaching out (even with the best intentions) before doing some inner work can be more harmful in the long run than that quick “good person” dash to put something out on the www.

-As we do not have set recruitment procedures, we have a chance to ensure that if we do that put these processes in, that we make them as non-bias as possible.
+As we do not have set recruitment procedures, we have a chance to ensure that if we do that put these processes in, we make them as non-bias as possible.
 We have only ever hired one person via the “traditional” recruitment method of putting a job out there and someone applying.
 Everyone else is via recommendations and networking.
-So we know one thing we need to is to expand our networking circles.
+So we know one thing we need to do is to expand our networking circles.

 We also recognise that we have to openly talk about the causes that we are passionate about, to attract people from more diverse communities.
 By being vocal and frankly speaking about “topics” can be seen as a political or “taboo” it shows.

 - As a business, we are actively trying to be better, learn and create a space that is inclusive and safe for all.

 - The values and ethics we hold as a business and team.
 Some of our employees support one cause more than another because they align with it more, but we all uphold each other’s values, ethics and beliefs.

 And while I mentioned not to rush into saying one thing while doing another, these causes need to know who have their backs, as do the public that supports them.
 So they can work with or buy from businesses that are in line with their ethics and values.